Sarapiqui, Costa Rica

 Monteverde Cloudforest Reserve, Costa Rica

-The rest of the day is given over to ‘amazing optional activities' which include sliding down wires through the canopy, walking on suspension bridges strung at canopy height, or more sedately, a rickety chair lift through the canopy.
+The rest of the day is given over to ‘amazing optional activities', which include sliding down wires through the canopy, walking on suspension bridges strung at canopy height, or more sedately, a very rickety chair lift through the canopy.
 I decide the latter is the (relatively) safest option.
-I’m not keen on heights.

 Rincon de la Vieja